-Though despite the numbers, it hasn’t always been easy—like in any business, there are ups and downs with a blog business, too.
+Though despite the numbers, it hasn’t always been easy—like all entrepreneurs will tell you as any small business owner, there are ups and downs with business blogging, too.

 A blog business plan is what helps you navigate the storm and can keep you on track, working toward your most impactful goals despite short-term fluctuations.
-And at the end of the day, I’m living proof that you can turn your passions into a profitable business through blogging.
+And at the end of the day, I’m living proof that you can turn your passions into a profitable small business as an entrepreneur through blogging.

-In order to turn your blog into a viable business in the first place thought, you need to create a strategic blog business plan.
+In order to turn your blog into a viable business in the first place though, you need to create a strategic blog business plan.

 How to Create a Blog Business Plan in 7 Easy Steps (Free Template)